ArjanJ/teamwork/README.md

 ## 🗺️ Feature Roadmap
 ### User Signup and Authentication
+✅ Done
+Users can signup, login, and signout.
 ### Create teams
+✅ Done
+Users can create as many teams as they want.
 ### Invite users
+:checkbox
 ### Feedback
 ### Coffees
 ### Todos